Skip to main content

 The solution

-Working with Excella, we helped USCIS modernize E-Verify’s architecture and relaunch the system using a strangler pattern — replacing legacy components incrementally rather than attempting a high-risk, all-at-once migration.
+Working with Excella, we helped USCIS modernize E-Verify’s architecture and relaunch the system using a strangler pattern.
+The team replaced legacy components incrementally rather than attempting a high-risk, all-at-once migration.
 Each new service went live alongside the old one, absorbing traffic gradually until the legacy component could be retired.

 The data-retrieval layer received a full rewrite to eliminate query bottlenecks.
 The existing object-relational mapping code created performance chokepoints that slowed verification lookups, especially under heavy concurrent load.
-Reengineering this layer reduced the time employers spent waiting for results and improved the system’s capacity to handle traffic spikes — a benefit that proved its value when a post-government-shutdown surge hit in early 2019.
+Reengineering this layer reduced the time employers spent waiting for results.
+The system’s capacity to handle traffic spikes improved as well — a benefit that proved its value when a post-government-shutdown surge hit in early 2019.

 We migrated 225 million historical cases into an Elasticsearch datastore to replace the legacy search infrastructure.
-Doing so required reconfiguring the data ingestion pipeline’s architecture and upgrading the clustering hardware that managed the loading process.
+The work required reconfiguring the data ingestion pipeline’s architecture and upgrading the clustering hardware that managed the loading process.
 The result was fast, flexible searching across the full case history — a capability the previous system couldn’t offer at scale.

 An API-based microservice simulating SSA’s system gave the team a safe testing environment.
 Because E-Verify depends on real-time data exchanges with SSA, the team needed a way to validate API integrations without touching production systems.
 The simulation microservice made integration testing repeatable and reliable, reducing the risk of launch-day failures.